cepdnaclk/e19-co225-school-attendance-management-system/README.md

 + Class teachers to mark attendance daily.
 +Send notifications and emails to parents and guardians when a student is absent.
 + Parents and guardians are to add notes explaining the reasons for the child's absence.
-+School principals and other authorized parties to view attendance statistics.
++ School principals and other authorized parties to view attendance statistics.

 ## 5. Users of the Application